viperaproject/viperaproject.github.io/_devzone/device.md

   # caption: "vPython scripts"
 ---

-Here we will describe how to add support for new device.
+The **Vipera** framework significantly reduces the effort required to add support for a new micro-core architecture.